Before applying to volunteer please find an opportunity. Once you've selected an opportunity we'll return you to this page to apply as a volunteer.

 Contact Phone: (903) 597-5338

-We are looking for a friendly Park Host to assist with daily operations at Bonham State Park.
+We are looking for a friendly Park Host to join us in May, 2019 to assist with daily operations at Bonham State Park.
 Duties may include, but not limited to, campsite, restroom and group facility cleanup, grounds mainteance (including mowing and weed eating), trail maintenance, customer service, fee collecting, and special projects.Host will be provided with a 30/50 Amp, full hook-up campsite in exchange for a minimum 30hours/week per couple or 24 hours/week for individual.
 Hosts are asked to work a minimum of three months.Criminal Background Check RequiredPlease contact Bonham State Park for more information